-Note: It’s quite hilly in some areas and the roads are mostly cobblestone, so it’s not the best terrain for a baby stroller.
-You can take a free trolley service – see below for details.
+It’s quite hilly in some areas, and the roads are mostly cobblestone, so it’s not the best terrain for a baby stroller.
+You can take a free trolley service – see below for more details.

-The must visit attractions in San Juan are the fortification of La Fortaleza and the San Juan National Historic Site, which includes the three forts of San Felipe del Morro, San Cristóbal and San Juan de la Cruz and a large portion of the City Wall.
-These historical sights are designated as a UNESCO World Heritage Site.
+This historical site includes the three forts of San Felipe del Morro, San Cristóbal and San Juan de la Cruz.
+It also includes and a large portion of the City Wall, which is designated as a World Heritage Site.

 Other points of interest in Old San Juan:

 - Plaza de Armas – one of the main squares in San Juan

 - Cathedral of San Juan Bautista (pictured above)